Skip links

 Results

 WorldRemit saw an increase in brand performance by the end of 2021.
-WorldRemit had the second highest media coverage among all competitors from June to December 2021, totaling 157 articles, of which 74 were mainstream publications.
-The Share of Voice of WorldRemit was at 31 percent from June to December, compared to 27 percent during January to April.
+WorldRemit had the second-highest media coverage among all competitors from June to December 2021, totaling 157 articles, of which 74 were mainstream publications.
+The Share of Voice of WorldRemit was at 31 percent from June to December, compared to 27 percent from January to April.

 This visibility sets WorldRemit up for more potential media coverage and lets WorldRemit further reach more Filipinos across the world.